lundeen-bryan/EZLogger_SLN/.notes/Checklist.md

 ---

 ## A Button – Confirm Patient Number

-- [ ] Reads patient number from the document footer.
+- [X] Reads patient number from the document footer.
-- [ ] Displays number in a message box for confirmation.
+- [X] Displays number in a message box for confirmation.
-- [ ] On “Yes,” copies the number to clipboard.
+- [X] On “Yes,” copies the number to clipboard.
-- [ ] Places the number into the patient number textbox.
+- [X] Places the number into the patient number textbox.

 ---

 ## B Button – Pull Data from Database

-- [ ] Opens a data grid view of patient information.
+- [X] Pulls data from the database
-- [ ] Allows the user to confirm the correct patient by reviewing database entries.
+- [X] Allows the user to confirm the correct patient by reviewing database entries in a msgbox
+- [X] Needs to show Court Number, Expiration, Full Name, County, DOB
-- [ ] Confirmed patient data is loaded into the form for further processing.
+- [X] Confirmed patient data is loaded into the form for further processing.
+- [X] Adds database data to custom document properties

 ---

 ## C Button – Select Report Type and Due Dates

 - [ ] Opens a form displaying report types, report date, and associated due dates.
+- [ ] Make sure size of all forms are the same size, color and font styles
 - [ ] User selects the appropriate report type.
 - [ ] Selected report type and due dates are used to set scheduling and deadlines for the report.

 ---

 ## D Button – Check for Due Report in TCAR

 - [ ] Checks SQL table for patient name and due date.
 - [ ] Prompts user with confirmation if found.
 - [ ] On “Yes,” logs: